bayfrontmedia/bones/docs/install/bare.md

 ```

 > **NOTE:** Be sure to define a cryptographically secure app key for the APP_KEY variable.
-One can be created using the `key:create` command once Bones is installed.
+One can be created using the `php bones key:create` command once Bones is installed.

 ### Add required config file